THERE IS NO TYPICAL CELIAC!

 Not all gut

-Even more odd, are the so-called non-gastrointestinal symptoms (see the big list).
+Even more odd, are the so-called non-gastrointestinal symptoms (see the Big List).
 My advice is to have the gluten and celiac tests if you have ongoing chronic ill health.
 Getting the appropriate blood tests is crucial.
 Please see the eClinic for much more information and diagnostic help.

 Spelling: coeliac and celiac mean the same.

-Could you have celiac (coeliac) disease?
+Could you have it?

 Yes, it is very important to find out if you have celiac disease.
 In some communities it is found in 1-in-50 people and everywhere it is becoming a common illness.
 But most people have yet-to-be-discovered.
 Get tested if you are uncertain.